Vulnerability Scanner Module Overview

 Why the need for a Vulnerability Scanner?

 Threats against user security are numerous and several methods are employed - varying from viral infections to identity theft.
-Such methods are particularly successful when targeting people with seriously outdated software and operating systems on their computers.
+Such methods are particularly successful when targeting people with seriously outdated operating systems on their computers.
 While rare, such attacks are often very destructive and the end result is usually:

 - Windows and installed applications start malfunctioning and the entire system stability is threatened.